 Cold Turkey Method Step by Step

 It’s critical that you remain calm and non-judgmental in front of your kid at all times.
 Do not yell or fight with your kid to get him to eat.
-Your body language should communicate that you didn’t make these rules; it’s just your job to carry them out.
+Your body language should communicate that you didn’t make these rules; it’s just your job to uphold them.

 If your child has texture sensitivities, take those into account.
 On Day 3 make a savory GAPS dish that you think she may accept.
 There are two directions this most often goes depending on the kid: “everything in a smoothie” or “only meat.”
 Either is fine for a while.
 If they accept a GAPS smoothie with juice and yogurt, put chicken feet stock and fermented foods in it.
 If they’ll only eat meat or meatballs, add in pureed or minced veggies, and cook them in the broth.
 Keep offering other stuff daily.
 Then when they’re happily eating this, you can try a little ABA Method with the smoothie or meatball as a reward.